NL33/electron-git/z-plans/comparing-changes-improvements.md

 but: focus first is getting the comparison to run smoothly, and making this change started to become time consuming.
 So I will address this later

+# Notes

+*Issue: add new word doc, and not being picked up*

+# Issue Description

+I had a few versions saved.
+Then I added a word documnt. and saved the version.
+When I went to compare the changes (version with the word doc, v version without), the word doc did not show up.
+It had this error: Unhandled rejection Error: ENOENT: no such file or directory, open '/Users/sean/Desktop/git-app-test-docs/remote-test/426708worktree3#&7#&1#&4/llc-agreement.docx’

+# Notes

+-only happens with word docs.
+Because only word docs create a work tree and temp folder -the work tree and temp folder are not properly being deleted

 *Identified Issues*

 - Notes: I had a few versions saved.
 Then I added a word documnt. and saved the version.
 When I went to compare the changes (version with the word doc, v version without), the word doc did not show up.
 It had this error: Unhandled rejection Error: ENOENT: no such file or directory, open '/Users/sean/Desktop/git-app-test-docs/remote-test/426708worktree3#&7#&1#&4/llc-agreement.docx’.